shahriar889/treeSitterGame/README.md

 # Social Gaming - Brawndo

-This repository contains CMPT 373 Team Brawndo's term project for **Social-Gaming**
+This repository contains Team Brawndo's source code for CMPT 373's term project named **Social Gaming Platform**.

 ## Installation Steps

-Minimum requirements
+This project requires:

+- C++17 or newer
-- Minumum CMake 3+
+- CMake >= 3.14

+This project also has the dependencies included in the source code:

-- Minimum C++17
+- GoogleTest v1.14.0

 ## Steps to run